JuicySantos06/ec2-om/README.md

-Automatically install Ops Manager on ec2
+Automatically install MongoDB Ops Manager on EC2
 ========================================

 This creates 4 VMs in EC2: